mark-watson/SwiftAI-book/manuscript/preface.md

 # Preface

 Why use Swift for hacking AI?
 Common Lisp has been my go-to language for artificial intelligence development and research since 1982.
 The transition to using Swift was a slow transition for me.
-During this transition I prototyped a new product in parallel using both Swift and Common Lisp, weighing the advantages of both for my current requirements.
+During this transition I prototyped a new project in parallel using both Swift and Common Lisp, weighing the advantages of both for my current requirements.
+The Swift version of this project is available on the Apple Store for iOS, iPadOS, and macOS.
+Several of the utilities developed in this book were used in this project.

 I have used Common Lisp for AI research projects and for AI product development and delivery since 1982.
 There is something special about using a language for almost forty years.
 All that said, I find Swift a compelling choice now for several reasons: